marksherriff/cs3240-s23-website/project.md

 __Requirments and Full Beta Version:__ In the opinion of the TA, you have an app that is ready for other students to test out (e.g. it doesn't crash, it looks reasonably good, it has most features, etc.).
 You will earn 25 XP for the sprint check plus 100 XP as the first half of your overall project score of 250 XP (basically, if you have a working app at this point, we know your final project grade will be at least 100/250 XP, so we can give you those points now).

-__TEAM EVALS:__ At the end of Sprints 2-6 and at the end of the semester, you will need to fill out an evaluation for _each member_ of your team!
-You can find the evaluation form her: [Student Team Sprint Evaluations]({{ site.data.externallinks.sprint_team_evaluations }})
+__Team Evals:__ At the end of Sprints 2-6 and at the end of the semester, you will need to fill out an evaluation for _each member_ of your team!
+You can find the evaluation form here: [Student Team Sprint Evaluations]({{ site.data.externallinks.sprint_team_evaluations }})

-__How To Submit:__ Scrum Masters should fill out a [Sprint Report]({{ site.data.externallinks.sprint-report }}) and submit it to Gradescope BEFORE meeting with your TA so they can reference it.
+__How To Submit:__ Scrum Masters should fill out a [Sprint Report]({{ site.data.externallinks.sprint_report }}) and submit it to Gradescope BEFORE meeting with your TA so they can reference it.
 Scrum Masters *must* select their team members in Gradescope when submitting so all members will earn the XP for the sprint.
 The main branch of your GitHub repo should be live on Heroku.

 ## Final Grading Information